MeanyLodge/History/docs/Zoo.md

 Now that I dig through old notes, I believe the floor has welded wire mesh--I have no idea on gauge or spacing.
 We did not have the money for rebar, we did not have the labor units to tie rebar, and we did not have a good way of transporting long loads. --[Mike Lonergan](Mike-Lonergan), May 2020

+#### 2003

+A traditional Meany custom is to endearlingly name our mobile machinery after an appropriate animal.
+The zoo houses some of our animals and any at one time or another when they need some tending to.
+The zoo can also be used for sheltered activities such as [MOFA](MOFA) and the [Mushroom society's](Mushroom-Weekend) weekend for display tables, etc.<sup>[75th][]</sup>

+[75th]: Anniversary#75th
 [nw]: Names-Walt "Meany Names by Walter Little, 1984"
 [wp93]: Work-Parties#1993